Sharp Grossmont Hospital PGY1 Pharmacy Residency

 About the program.

 Electa Stern, PharmD, BCPS, is the residency program director.
-This ASHP Candidate Status PGY1 residency program will train pharmacy graduates in general hospital practice with a focus on acute care and transitions of care settings.
+This ASHP-accredited PGY1 residency program will train pharmacy graduates in general hospital practice with a focus on the acute care setting.
 The primary training site is located at Sharp Grossmont Hospital.
 The resident will obtain experience in multiple patient care settings, as well as seeing a diverse patient population.
 Sharp Grossmont has dedicated clinical pharmacy specialists in behavioral health/psychiatry, emergency medicine, hematology/oncology, infectious disease, medical intensive care unit, surgical intensive care unit, operating room, safe medication practice, investigational drugs and transitions of care.
 Our residents will be joining a well-established and highly valued pharmacy team who consistently make a positive impact on the lives of our patients.